gubnota/smart_loader/README.md

 g::instance()->Class->method('arg',...)
 ```

-And by-pass variables to the other method (jquery-way, if you re-write
+You can by-pass variables to the other calee (method) in jQuery-way.
-your code to return object after calling method, of course).
 By
-default, it stores only class instace  without needed to use
+default, `g::` stores only one class instace and re-use it when calling
+the same class from other place.
+Autoloader can be used two ways:
-``global`` keyword to access.
-With composer pakagist psr-4 autoloader
+composer pakagist default psr-4 autoloader, and `g::` own autoloader.
-use better, otherwise please declare autoloading  in psr-4 PHP default
-order by looking via  folder alike class namespaces.
-Fully compatible
-and tested with >= PHP 5.4 including PHP 7.0.
+Fully compatible and work with >= PHP 5.4, PHP 7.0.

 ## Installing by composer